-“Congratulations, you are now a 2018 Tony Elumelu Entrepreneur!”
+“Congratulations, you are now a Tony Elumelu Entrepreneur!”

 According to The Elumelu Foundation, more than 150,000 Africans from 114 countries worldwide applied to join the 4th cycle of The Tony Elumelu Foundation’s 10-year, $100 million TEF Entrepreneurship Programme.
 If you saw your name as one of the African entrepreneurs with the most innovative, high-potential business ideas, your journey starts now.

-Take All The Lessons As Soon As They Are Released
+First, Take All The Lessons As Soon As They Are Released

-Leverage The Mentors And Community Support
+Second, Leverage The Mentors And Community Support

-Craft A Strong Business Plan
+Finally, Craft A Strong Business Plan

 Here’s another tough one, if your business plan isn’t approved by Accenture – one of the implementing partners – you won’t get paid.
 It could be a daunting process if you don’t plan for the task.
-So, the smart thing to do is to gather the business plan documents as you take the courses because, eventually, your business plan will be judged based on an application of the lessons from the 12 weeks online training.
+The smart thing to do is to gather the business plan documents as you take the courses because, eventually, your business plan will be judged based on an application of the lessons from the 12 weeks of online training.
 And, don’t ever miss the deadline for submitting your business plan for anything in the world!
 Although you might get a grace period afterward, the pressure can be incredibly overwhelming.